 Perhaps it is because we are accustomed to the trail of Madrid that comes to be a large Vucciria market, but this market did not surprise us as much as we expected.
 Just as the neighborhood itself loved it, the Vucciria market did not quite live up to our expectations.

-Staying in this neighborhood we could see the contrast between day and night.
-After dinner and on our way to our lodging we began to listen to music that surrounded each alley.
-The same streets that in the morning were a bustling market at night were filled with teenagers wanting to party.
-Full bars, foosballs on the street, scooters going through impossible places, street food stalls.
-The icing on the cake, Piazza Garraffello where there was a DJ playing live.
+We also toured the Vucciria neighborhood after dinner.
+The same streets that in the morning were a bustling market, at night they were filled with teenagers wanting to party.
+Full bars, foosball tables on the street, scooters passing through impossible places, food stalls.
+The cherry on the cake was the Piazza Garraffello where there was a DJ playing live.

-Although the party itself and the appearance of people collided, very “bacalareo” style of 2000 in Spain (full face piercings, tank tops, tribal tattoos, noisy scooters and many shouts), we had no problem with anyone.
-All the young palermitanis were very friendly and eager to have fun.
+Although the appearance of the people alarmed us at first, we had no problem with anyone.
+All the young people of Palermo were very nice and eager to have fun.

-At no time did we intend to investigate the night of Palermo.
-However we found it very curious and gave us a much more general view of the neighborhood.
-I invite you to discover this Side B of the Vucciria too.
+In our day in Palermo we had no plans to go partying.
+However, it was very curious and gave us a much more general view of the neighborhood.
+I invite you to discover the B Side of the Vucciria too.

 After our daytime immersion in the Vucciria market, our tour continued towards the northwest looking for the neighborhood of Capo, whose first stop was the famous Teatro Massimo, which schedule is Tuesday to Sunday, 09:30 – 17:30.
 The price is € 8 with a guided tour.
 We unfortunately could not enter because it was, at that time, in renovations.